 Distribution overhead system hardening work will be completed by the end of 2024.
 Additional work is not planned due to the transition to the covered conductor initiative (WMP.455) (see Section 2.2.1.2 for updates on the covered conductor initiative).
-Therefore, the 2025 target was reduced to zero (see the 2023-2025 Wildfire Mitigation Plan, Section 8.1.2.5.1 for details on Distribution Overhead System Hardening).
+Therefore, the 2025 target was reduced to zero.